sarathlella/doctorgpt_v1/README.md

-# DoctorGPT v1 🏥🧑‍🎓
+# DoctorPhi v1 🏥🧑‍🎓

-DoctorGPT v1 is a lightweight, domain-adapted large language model designed to answer medical questions reliably.
+DoctorPhi v1 is a lightweight, domain-adapted large language model designed to answer medical questions reliably.
 Built on top of Microsoft's `phi-2` model, it combines efficient inference (4-bit quantization) with high-precision output filtering using advanced NLP evaluation techniques like BERTScore.
 It is optimized to run on Google Colab with minimal resources while maintaining high-quality answers.

 ---

-## 🚀 What is DoctorGPT v1?
+## 🚀 What is DoctorPhi v1?
-DoctorGPT v1 is an experimental QA system fine-tuned and optimized for:
+DoctorPhi v1 is an experimental QA system fine-tuned and optimized for:
 - Understanding natural medical questions
 - Providing concise and medically-relevant answers
 - Running on affordable or free hardware (Colab GPU)